 matplotlib.axes.Axes.bxp#

-Axes.bxp(bxpstats, positions=None, widths=None, vert=True, patch_artist=False, shownotches=False, showmeans=False, showcaps=True, showbox=True, showfliers=True, boxprops=None, whiskerprops=None, flierprops=None, medianprops=None, capprops=None, meanprops=None, meanline=False, manage_ticks=True, zorder=None, capwidths=None)[source]#
+Axes.bxp(bxpstats, positions=None, widths=None, vert=True, patch_artist=False, shownotches=False, showmeans=False, showcaps=True, showbox=True, showfliers=True, boxprops=None, whiskerprops=None, flierprops=None, medianprops=None, capprops=None, meanprops=None, meanline=False, manage_ticks=True, zorder=None, capwidths=None, label=None)[source]#

-Make a box and whisker plot for each column of x or each vector in sequence x.
-The box extends from the lower to upper quartile values of the data, with a line at the median.
-The whiskers extend from the box to show the range of the data.
-Flier points are those past the end of the whiskers.
+The box extends from the first quartile q1 to the third quartile q3 of the data, with a line at the median (med).
+The whiskers extend from whislow to whishi.
+Flier points are markers past the end of the whiskers.
+See https://en.wikipedia.org/wiki/Box_plot for reference.

 Parameters: